 The Deserts Dome is home for some furry mammals in addition to its collection of reptiles and birds.
-Meerkats adds a whole new dimension to the Dome as these small but fierce creatures "mob" the Indianapolis Zoo. [more…]
+Meerkats add an element of fun to the Dome as these small but fierce creatures "mob" Zoo guests. [more…]

 The Deserts Dome also features directed pathways, photo murals and dynamic interpretative signage.
 Among the other species inside this unique geodesic dome are several free-roaming reptiles and free-flying birds, including three species of agama lizards (Mali spiny-tailed, clown and red-headed), plated lizards, desert whip-tail lizards, plus Gouldian, owl, cordon bleu, zebra and red-billed fire finches.

-The spectacular International Orangutan Center, the newest and most dynamic exhibit ever designed for the Indianapolis Zoo, is home to eight fascinating and endangered orangutans, offering them a special facility designed and built especially to meet their physical, social, and intellectual needs.
+The spectacular International Orangutan Center is home to the largest group of orangutans in North America, offering them an indoor-outdoor facility designed especially to meet their physical, social and intellectual needs.

-The orangutan habitat is a dynamic, interactive exhibit that allows orangutans to engage in their natural behaviors, while challenging their curiosity and creativity.
-It accommodates the orangutans' arboreal lifestyle, stimulates and engages their remarkable intelligence, and supports their unique social structure.
+The dynamic, interactive exhibit allows orangutans to engage in their natural behaviors, while challenging their curiosity and creativity.
+It accommodates the apes' arboreal lifestyle, stimulates and engages their remarkable intelligence, and supports their unique social structure.
 It also creates a visitor experience like no other.
 Zoo guests enjoy diverse viewing opportunities, ranging from intimate encounters at ground level to spectacular aerial rides above.

 Our Plains area allows our guests to get wild with cheetahs, giraffes, rhinos, our elephant herd, our newest lion cubs and more!
-The first thing visible in the Plains Biome is a large vista where a variety of African animals graze, including kudu, wildebeests, zebra and vultures.
+Towering stands of grasses give way to a large vista where a variety of African animals graze, including ostrich, wildebeest, zebra and vulture.
 Around the corner, giraffes pluck leaves from trees, rhinos gather near a visitor platform, and elephants interact quietly by a waterhole. [more...]

 East African crowned cranes and Marabou storks rest near a pond that runs under a wooden bridge carving a visitor trail through the plains with exhibits of lions and baboons.
 The Cheetah: Race for Survival exhibit offers unparalled views of these stunning big cats, plus a unique interactive activity that benefits cheetah conservation in Africa.
 This close up view of cheetahs is presented in cooperation with The Tony Stewart Foundation.
-The warthogs exhibit is located across from the cheetahs and includes warthogs and African crested porcupines.[close]
+The warthogs exhibit is located across from the cheetahs.[close]

-Flights of Fancy: A Brilliance of Birds features three walk-through aviaries with bird feeding opportunities, a playground for toddlers, a 4-D theater, a backyard bird habitat, and a Nursing Moms Nest presented by Riley Hospital for Children at Indiana University Health for the human moms with babies of their own.
-Exotic bird species from around the world fascinate visitors young and old in this very family-friendly area of the Zoo.
+Flights of Fancy: A Brilliance of Birds features three walk-through aviaries with bird feeding opportunities, a playground for toddlers, a backyard bird habitat, and a Nursing Moms Nest presented by Riley Children's at Indiana University Health for the human moms with babies of their own.
+Exotic bird species from around the world fascinate visitors young and old in this family-friendly area of the Zoo.